suclike/brain/tools/dagger2_dependancy_injection.md

     // which in turn depends on
     @Provides OkHttpClient okHttpClient() {
         OkHttpClient okHttpClient = new OkHttpClient();
-        okHttpClient.networkInterceptors().add(new StethoInterceptor());
+        // allow to see networks request in Chrome Developer Tools \o/ okHttpClient.networkInterceptors().add(new StethoInterceptor());
         return okHttpClient;
     }